Shabnam: Personal life

 Shabnam married music composer Robin Ghosh in 1966.
 Together they had one son; Ronnie Ghosh.
 Robin Ghosh died on 13 February 2016 in Dhaka, due to respiratory failures.
 In an interview, she described him as a loving, caring and very understanding person who never interfered in her film life and never asked questions when she came home late from work.
 After retirement from the film industry, she used to take care of her parents and her husband, until their deaths.
 She now leads a retired life as a housewife, in Dhaka.

 1978 assault

-Farooq Bandial (a politician from Punjab's Khushab district) along with other four men committed armed dacoity at the house of Shabnam in Gulberg area of Lahore on 13 May 1978.
+Farooq Bandial, a politician from Punjab's Khushab district and the cousin of Umar Ata Bandial, along with other four men committed armed dacoity at the residence of Robin Ghosh and Shabnam in Gulberg area of Lahore on 13 May 1978.
 A Special Military Court handed Bandial and four other men death sentences for committing armed dacoity.
-The accused were later commuted by General Muhammad Zia-ul-Haq after Robin Ghosh and Shabnam granted them a pardon, and it was later changed to a life sentence.
+Farooq Bandial's uncle Fateh Khan Bandial was then a secretary in the federal government.
+He used his influences and the accused were later commuted by General Muhammad Zia-ul-Haq after Robin Ghosh and Shabnam granted them a pardon, and it was later changed to a life sentence.
 Bhandial joined Imran Khan's PTI in 2018, but was expelled the same day after news of his involvement in the dacoity re-surfaced.
-Dr. S.M.
+S.M.
 Zafar served as the legal counsel for Robin Ghosh and Shabnam in their case.
 The details of the case were recounted in detail in his book Mere Mashhoor Muqaddamay (My Popular Cases).